tleecsm/VoVTCG/www/data/cards.md

  - Life: 6

-Wizard leaders in reserve that share a lane with this fortification cannot be targeted by your opponent for attacks or card effects.
+Wizard leaders in reserve that share a field with this fortification cannot be targeted by your opponent for attacks or card effects.
-<b>Scout:</b> <i>Whenever an opponent places a reinforcement in this lane, reveal it.</i>
+<b>Scout:</b> <i>Whenever an opponent places a reinforcement that shares a field with this fortification, reveal it.</i>
 <br>

 ##### ALP.WIZ.004